Participant Preparation Guide

-- The Study Guide and curricular materials are located in a password-protected area of this website in order to restrict access to copyrighted material to only those registered for dialogue groups.
-Once your circle organizer registers your group, he/she will receive a password to share with circle members.
-You are strictly prohibited from sharing that password and, by extension, the copyrighted films and readings with anyone outside your dialogue circle.
+- The Study Guide and curricular materials are located in a password-protected area of this website in order to limit access to copyrighted material to only those registered for dialogue groups.
+Please do not share that password with people outside your dialogue circle.
 Exception: When a film/video or reading is made available in the syllabus through a link to a web address that is outside of the Sacred Ground password-protected area of The Episcopal Church website (i.e., via a freely accessible web address “elsewhere online”) then you are of course permitted, and encouraged, to share that with others.

 4. Disclaimers and acknowledgment of limitations